 Some stories credit John with coming up with the name himself, whilst others say that it really came from his close friend Pete Shotton.
-Whoever came up with the name, it remains clear that the name is actually taken from a line in their school song.
+Whoever came up with the name, the name is actually taken from a line in their school song.

-Most of the original band and school friends of John left in 1957 and 1958, chiefly to go to art college or in the case of Pete Shotten, because he was fired, although he remained a close friend with John.
+Most of the original band and school friends of John left in 1957 and 1958, chiefly to go to art college or in the case of Pete Shotten, because he was fired, although he remained close friends with John.

 The move from Quarrymen to the Beatles happened over a period from 1959 into 1960, driven primarily because all of John Lennon’s old school mates had now left the band, so it’s meaning and legacy didn’t feel appropriate anymore, thus the band decided it was time to come up with a new name.

 The origins of the Beatles name itself is well known.
 John and Stuart Sutcliffe were big fans of Buddy Holly and loved the name of his band ‘The Crickets’.
 Having searched similar insects, they settled on ‘The Beetles’, picked by Stuart.
 John changed this because of his love of wordplay and concluded that because they were a ‘beat’ band, they should adjust the name to ‘the Beatles’.

 At least, that is the story most Beatles historians agree as being the most likely.
 A couple of rival theories do exist, one involving a little known beat poet called Royston Ellis, the other is the one spoken of by George Harrison on a few occasions in interviews much later in his life.